 - Identify and rapidly react to replenishment issues or sudden changes in customer demand via advanced statistical analytics

 REQUIREMENT OF SUPPLY CHAIN CAPABILITIES TO START DEMAND SENSING

 Every Supply Chain Solutions should have the following capabilities to start Demand Sensing process:

-- Supply chain shall be able to model demand at the most atomic level and for the shortest time period – Items/Ship-to locations/Daily – Ship-to locations, sell-in channels, geographical territory etc.
+- The supply chain shall be able to model demand at the most atomic level and for the shortest time period – Items/Ship-to locations/Daily – Ship-to locations, sell-in channels, geographical territory, etc.

 - The ability to model demand variability which can understand and segregate the relevant data from noise (Irrelevant data)

-- Supply chain shall be able to capture and use downstream data like ship-to data, VMI feeds, POS data, collaborative planning, etc.
+- The supply chain shall be able to capture and use downstream data like ship-to data, VMI feeds, POS data, collaborative planning, etc.

-- Supply chain shall be able to model the impact of external variables like the weather forecast, economic conditions, oil price or similar causal factors into demand forecasting to predict short-term demand.
+- The supply chain shall be able to model the impact of external variables like the weather forecast, economic conditions, oil price, or similar causal factors into demand forecasting to predict short-term demand.
 It makes quick repositioning of inventory possible.

 - The system should have big data processing ability to address data from thousands of item-location combinations per hour or per day based on the type of industry and model applied.

-- To get the integrate networking benefits, the platform must support a seamless environment between planning and execution, as well as the ability to replenish the high-frequency demand signals with optimized execution.
+- To get the integrated networking benefits, the platform must support a seamless environment between planning and execution, as well as the ability to replenish the high-frequency demand signals with optimized execution.

 - Increased process automation is required to ensure that the resulting demand signal used to drive the execution environment does not require significant amounts of manual effort.